Azure-Samples/java-migration-copilot-samples/asset-manager/README.md

 At this stage, you can choose to use the predefined tasks for other migration scenarios showed in this section, or use the custom tasks showed in the next section (option 2).

+1. Click the **Run Task** in the Assessment Report, on the right of the row `Storage Migration (AWS S3)` - `Migrate from AWS S3 to Azure Blob Storage`.
-The steps are the same as the above PostgreSQL server migration.
-Just click the **Run Task** button on the following rows in the assessment report and follow the Copilot Agent mode to complete the migration.
+2. The followed steps are the same as the above PostgreSQL server migration.
-- Storage Migration (AWS S3) / Migrate from AWS S3 to Azure Blob Storage
-- Messaging Service Migration (Spring AMQP RabbitMQ) / Migrate from RabbitMQ(AMQP) to Azure Service Bus

 ### Option 2 - Migrate to Azure Blob Storage and Azure Service Bus using Custom Tasks